" Best 2 weeks of my life!"

 We will provide registered students with specific set-up instructions before the start of their session.Link to this FAQ

-The Academy will benefit most greatly students who are seriously considering studying game development in college and/or are considering the game industry for a career.
+Our pre-college programs will benefit students who are seriously considering studying game development in college and/or are considering the game industry for a career.
 Previous experience is not necessary as our curriculum includes instruction for how to use the tools needed for game development.
-However, students with some background will also find themselves challenged by this college level curriculum.Link to this FAQ
+However, students with some background will also find themselves challenged by this college level curriculum.
+Our new Introductory to Game Development program will benefit younger students who are curious about what it takes to make a Game, but aren't quite ready for the intensity of the pre-college curriculum.Link to this FAQ

 In the Champlain Game Academy you will learn how to use a 3D game engine to develop interactive games.
 Depending on your interests, you can focus on creating 3D art and animations, designing games (emphasis on level design), programming, creating music and sound effects, or testing and the production process.
 At the end of the Academy, you will have a finished portion of a game that was created by you and students from other disciplines working together as a team.
 The game can serve as the centerpiece of your game portfolio (many schools require portfolios for admission into their game development programs).
 Most importantly, you will have your love of games and interest in how they are made confirmed before you embark on your college search.